newt0/sui-articles/en/sui-stack-messaging-sdk.md

 Consider a few examples:

-* **Customer support**: Deliver in-app support without pushing users to external platforms.
+* Customer support: Deliver in-app support without pushing users to external platforms.
 Chats are wallet-linked, encrypted, and recoverable across devices, building trust and continuity.
-* **Cross-app workflows**: Imagine a user buying an NFT in one marketplace and automatically opening a private, secure chat with a DeFi protocol about collateral options, all within a seamless, secure thread.
+* Cross-app workflows: Imagine a user buying an NFT in one marketplace and automatically opening a private, secure chat with a DeFi protocol about collateral options, all within a seamless, secure thread.
-* **AI agent coordination**: Messaging can serve as a secure channel for agent-to-agent or app-to-agent communication, where an AI assistant can interact with a user or another AI agent, with encryption and access control guaranteed by Seal.
+* AI agent coordination: Messaging can serve as a secure channel for agent-to-agent or app-to-agent communication, where an AI assistant can interact with a user or another AI agent, with encryption and access control guaranteed by Seal.

 And these are just the start.
 The same framework also can support token-gated community discussions, recoverable conversations that sync across devices without centralized servers, and event-driven communication triggered by onchain activity — whether that’s a trade confirmation, a governance vote, or a content unlock.